I’ve owned my home for a long time now.

 I even offered to provide proof of income and residence (as opposed to this being an investment property which would eliminate me from the program), but he said it wouldn’t be necessary.

-He sent me the authorizations to sign for him to run my credit and obtain copies of my tax returns, and within minutes of receiving it, the document was signed and in his inbox.
+He sent me the authorizations to sign for him to run my credit and obtain copies of my income tax returns, and within minutes of receiving it, the document was signed and in his inbox.

 We got everything squared away and moved onto the numbers.